darkroom2/arkanoid-like/README.md

 ## TODO

+* There is an enemy turret, which randomly moves and shoots a player.
+Bullets spawned by a turret should pass through blocks and not destroy them.
+Game ends if the player is hit by a bullet.
+* The first ability (positive) increases the size of the platform and the second one (negative) decreases it by 40%.
+  Ability stays active for 20 seconds.
+Abilities are “stackable”, it means that it is possible to have multiple active instances of the same ability.
+Minimum size is 50%, maximum is 200% of a default size.
+* make perks collision with blocks
+* fix perks and sprites resizing
+* ball reflects from block horizontal and vertical edges
+* ball reflects from paddle depending on hitbox
+* make level switching
+* own command-line parameters parser
 * Game as shared_ptr<Game>
 * magic numbers to namespace globals
 * implement onCollision (think how to check against other entities... how to access them)